 Below you can find a video tutorial of the Ana Lucia Shawl.

-* Click here to see the video on YouTube
+* Click here to watch the video on YouTube

 Start with 4 chains, slip stitch in the first stitch to make a circle